coherentgraphics/python-libcpdf/source/index.rst

 Conventions
 -----------

+Any function may raise the exception ``CPDFError``, carrying a string describing the error.

 A 'range' is a list of integers specifying page numbers.
+Page numbers start at 1.
+Range arguments are called `r`.

 Text arguments and results are in UTF8.

-Any function may raise the exception ``CPDFError``, carrying a string describing the error.

-Units in points (1/72) inch.
+Units are in PDF points (1/72 inch).

 Angles are in degrees.

 Built-in values